 If the Washington University Olin School of Business is one of your target business schools, this article will help in learning more about the class profile and employment report of the Olin MBA Program.

-- Washington University Olin: MBA Employment and Salaries
+- Olin Business School: MBA Employment Report and Salaries

-- Washington University Olin Business School: Notable Alumni
+- Washington University Olin Business School: Notable Employers

 Trivia About Washington University Olin Business School

 - In 1988, Olin Business School was renamed in the name of entrepreneur John M. Olin.